Pim Fortuyn List: Opposition and disintegration (2003–2006)

+In December 2002, the LPF chose Herben to lead the party into the January 2003 general election.
+Herben was considered a stabilising force amid the infighting which had collapsed the cabinet but his appointment also caused internal confusion since LPF minister Hilbrand Nawijn had been considered the frontrunner to lead the party in December 2002 before voluntarily stepping back on December 7th and then announcing that he wished to return to parliament and become Prime Minister on the same day.
+During the election campaign, Herben positioned the LPF as the only barrier against a centrist–left government and acknowledged the party's difficult start in government whilst asking voters for a second chance and arguing that the party was now mature enough to govern.
+Although Herben's performance during televised debates was considered articulate and confident, external commentators felt Herben lacked the same dynamism as Fortuyn and his candidacy softened the LPF into a more conventional right-wing party with a focus on economic policies over the anti-establishment edge it had held under Fortuyn.
+Meanwhile, some of the other traditional parties began to adopt more conservative messages on issues such as crime and immigration that the LPF had initially campaigned on and mainstreamed some of Fortuyn's original positions.
+Despite efforts to rebrand and position the LPF as more approachable and having learned from its mistakes in the cabinet, it began to diminish in polls as it struggled to maintain relevance within the political landscape while the other parties were reluctant to consider cooperation with the LPF following the collapse of the first Balkenende cabinet.

-In the January 2003 general election, the LPF shrank to 5.7% support and gained eight seats while Balkenende and the CDA retained a majority.
-Following the election the LPF was exchanged for the Democrats 66 in the government coalition.
-The LPF found it hard to maintain support in parliamentary opposition as besides Joost Eerdmans, most of its Members of Parliament were not very visible or considered as charismatic as Fortuyn, while party leader Herben had enough work keeping the party from further infighting.
+During the election, the LPF shrank to 5.7% support and gained eight seats while Balkenende and the CDA retained a majority.
+Following the election the LPF was exchanged for the Democrats 66 in the government coalition and never returned to government.
+The LPF found it hard to maintain support in parliamentary opposition as besides Joost Eerdmans, most of its Members of Parliament were not very visible or considered as charismatic as Fortuyn, while party leader Herben had enough work behind the scenes in keeping the party from further infighting.
 The LPF also went into financial straits as many of its former financial backers left.
-Other commentators later claimed that the relative inexperience of some of the LPF's members and lack of internal structure hampered its ability to function as a coherent movement.
+Other commentators later claimed that the relative inexperience of some of the LPF's members and lack of internal structure also hampered its ability to function as a coherent movement in parliament.
 As the new coalition continued most of the former coalition's policies and Balkenende stated that he agreed with some of Fortuyn's views on multiculturalism and implemented some of his policy ideas, it became increasingly difficult for the LPF to present the anti-establishment or alternative image to the government which had galvanized support for the party in the first place.